berndporr/c1lidar/README.md

 ![alt tag](lidar_on_robot.jpg)

-This project describes how to connect a Slamtech RPLIDAR C1 directly to a Rock5 by using its in-built serial port.
+This project describes how to connect a Slamtech RPLIDAR C1 directly to the serial port of the Rock5.

 A 360 degree scan is provided by a callback at the sampling rate of the LIDAR at 600RPM (10Hz).

 ## Hardware setup

-Connect the LIDAR to the UART pins of the Rock5.
+Connect the LIDAR to the UART pins of the Rock5:

 ![alt tag](wiring.png)

 ## Software

+This howto is for the Rock5 ARMbian.

 ### Prerequisites

-This howto is for the Rock5 ARMbian.

 Enable the UART for serial communication.
 Start `sudo nano /boot/armbianEnv.txt`, identify these lines and add/edit them that they look like these: